-Our ELCC workers will still need to physically distance from their colleagues, parents and carers when collecting children and new arrangements will be put in place to stagger drop off and pick up times to help ensure this guidance can be followed.
+Our ELCC workers will still need to physically distance from their colleagues, parents and carers when collecting children and arrangements will be in place to stagger drop off and pick up times to help ensure this guidance can be followed.

 We’re asking parents and carers to protect our children and communities by maintaining physical distancing when dropping off and picking up children too, and not to congregate at entrances or exits.

 We will also have enhanced cleaning in schools and ELCCs which will be focussed on frequently touched surfaces such as door handles, railings, sinks and toilets.

 Children will not be required to wear PPE while in class or during breaks.
 All schools will have a stock of PPE which can be used by staff if required.

 Every child entitled to receive school transport prior to the closure will continue to receive this when the schools return in August, and this will include anyone whose change of circumstances now entitles them to school transport such as those moving to secondary school.